VladDotMP/vladavdalov/README.md

 - 👋 Hi, I’m @vladavdalov
 - 👀 I’m interested in Automation and Machine Learning.
-- 🌱 I’m currently working on a game related project.
 - 📫 How to reach me on discord VlaD#0019

 <!---